-1

 Hours

 Date

 Hours

 Date

 Hours

 Date

 Hours

 Date

 Hours

 Date

-Hours

-Date

-Hours

-Date

-Hours

-Date

-If John Deere COOL-GARD is used, the flushing interval may be extended to 3000 hours, or 36 months.
-If John Deere COOL-GARD is used and the coolant is tested annually AND additives are replenished as needed by adding a supplemental coolant additive, the flushing interval may be extended to 5000 hours or 60 months, whichever occurs first.
+1 When John Deere COOL-GARD is used, the flushing interval is 3000 hours or 36 months.
+The drain interval may be extended to 5000 hours or 60 months of operation provided that the coolant is tested annually AND additives are replenished, as needed, by adding a supplemental coolant additive.